rmotr-curriculum-testing/learn-testing-repo/unit-1-just-one-reading-lesson/lesson-1-reading-only-text/README.md

-This is a reading lesson that just cotains text.
+This is a reading lesson that just contains text.

 There are no:
 - Links here